We know you have questions

 All applications will be reviewed in a holistic and individualized manner with one goal in mind: to get to know the applicant as a person and understand how that student would both benefit from and contribute to the WashU experience.

 Yes!
-It is important that you complete your financial assistance application by the stated deadline for your decision plan.
-We will use the information in your financial assistance application to ensure we are meeting 100% of your demonstrated need.
+It is important that you complete your financial aid application by the stated deadline for your decision plan.
+We will use the information in your financial aid application to ensure we are meeting 100% of your demonstrated need.

 Our need blind admissions policy applies to all first-year domestic applicants for undergraduate admission.
 Not included in this program are international applicants, transfer students, and students admitted from our wait list, although we meet 100% of need for these students.